Boat & Watercraft Insurance on the Suwannee River: A Guide for North Florida Boaters

 Discounts Available for Suwannee County Boaters

-Boating safety course completion: Taking an approved boating safety course (NASBLA-certified) can reduce your premium with most carriers.
-Florida requires completion of a boating safety course for operators born on or after January 1, 1988.
+Boating safety course completion: Taking an approved boating safety course can reduce your premium with some carriers.
+The Florida Fish and Wildlife Conservation Commission boating regulations page also summarizes current Florida boating safety rules, including age-specific education requirements.

 Experience discount: Experienced boaters with clean records typically receive better rates.